How to Avoid a Utility Shutoff

 If you were in good standing and paid your bills in a timely manner, there may be a better chance that they’ll be open to working with you on coming up with solutions.

-Apply for a Relief Program
+Apply for a relief program

-There might also be information on the websites of the utility company.
 Depending on where you live and your situation, different forms of relief might be available.
 Along the same lines, relief programs and assistance agencies might be able to provide help should you need it.
 You can also try 211.org and FindHelp.org for a listing of local organizations and resources that can help meet your basic needs in a crisis.

 Besides letting you know what forms of financial relief are available, these assistance agencies can also help you stay informed of any changes at the national or local level that could impact your rights and protections.